 Who are the Governors?

 The local governing body is made up of the Headteacher and people from various different groups who have an interest in the success of the school, including parents, staff and the local community.
 The governors welcome a range of viewpoints and make decisions together about a variety of issues.
 Between them, governors have a wide breadth of skills and experience to enable the governing body collectively to support and challenge the school leadership.
 As vacancies arise specific skills are targeted to fill gaps in the governing body.
-As a result, key professional skills are represented from law, accountancy, architecture to educational skills.
+As a result, key professional skills are represented from law, accountancy, and architecture to educational skills.

 There are three types of Governor, Community (appointed by the trust), Parents (elected by the parent/carer body) and Staff (elected by the staff body).